Vertigo geyeri

-Vertigo geyeri is a species of minute air-breathing land snail, a terrestrial pulmonate gastropod mollusc or micromollusc in the family Vertiginidae, the whorl snails.
+Vertigo geyeri is a species of small air-breathing land snail, a terrestrial pulmonate gastropod mollusc or micromollusc in the family Vertiginidae, the whorl snails.

 The specific name geyeri is in honor of German zoologist David Geyer (1855–1932).

 Description

 The egg-shaped-oval shell measures just 1.7 to 1.9 mm. in length and 1.2 mm in width.
 There are up to five whorls with deep seams.
 The aperture has four small protrusions (called "teeth") (on parietal one columellar and two palatal), it can also have fewer teeth.
 The colour of the shell is reddish-brown and the surface is shiny.
 The shell has regular growth striations and is almost smooth.

 Habitat

 This species lives in constantly wet, calcareous flush-fens that are fed by tufa-depositing springs.
 In the British Isles (Ireland and United Kingdom) it often lives in association with black bog-rush Schoenus nigricans and yellow sedge Carex viridula, in dense short grasses and sedges with little Sphagnum moss.